greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

+1. Consider latest firmware update (new firmware to enable BLE for new Steam Link app)
+    1. Look at what has changed?
+    1. Will new tooling help to decompose the new firmware faster?
+    1. Is this a distraction not worth digging into right now?
+       1. Majority of functional behavior from vcf_wired_controller_d0g_57bf5c10.bin should remain unchanged (even if underlying assembly changes).
+       1. Once functionality is fully understood, applying that understanding to newer firmware may be quicker than "starting over" with new firmware?
 1. Simulation to C Conversion
     1. Continue running straightforward sim (with USB_VBUS = 1)
         1. Finish converting Left Haptic Init sim data